flaxandteal/dewret/docs/writing_a_workflow.md

 ```

-## Input Factories
+## Complex input types and factories

-Sometimes we want to take complex Python input, not just raw types.
+Sometimes we want to take complex Python input, not just basic types.
 Not all serialization support this, but the `factory` function lets us
 wrap a simple call, usually a constructor, that takes _only_ raw arguments.
 This can then rendered as either a step or a parameter depending on whether
 the chosen renderer has the capability.

+### Input factories as task

 Below is the default output, treating `Pack` as a task.